-(A) Define persons impacted broadly to include individuals at whom an incident was directed as well as students in the larger school community likely to be impacted by the incident;
+(A) Apply broadly to include persons directly targeted by an act, as well as the community of students as a whole who are likely to be impacted by the act.

-(B) Require responding staff to prioritize the safety and well-being of all persons impacted;
+(B) Require the education provider to prioritize the safety and well-being of all persons impacted by the act.

-(C) Require responding staff to recognize the experience of all persons impacted, acknowledge the impact, commit to taking immediate action, and prevent further harm against those person impacted from taking place;
+(C) Require the education provider to recognize the experience of all persons impacted by the act, acknowledge the impact, commit to taking immediate action and prevent further harm against those persons impacted.

-(D) Include in any redirection procedures educational components that address the history and impact of hate as well as procedural components to ensure the safety, healing, and agency of those impacted by hate, accountability and transformation for people who cause harm as well as transformation of the conditions that perpetuated the harm;
+(D) Include educational components that:

+(i) Address the history and impact of hate;

+(ii) Advance the safety and healing of those impacted by bias and hate; and

+(iii) Promote accountability and transformation for people who cause harm as well as transformation of the conditions that perpetuated the harm.

-(E) Include communication protocols that provide all persons impacted with information relating to the investigation.
+(E) Include communication protocols that provide all persons impacted by the act with information relating to the investigation and outcome of the investigation

-(i) The information provided to the persons at whom the behavior was directed and the person who committed the behavior must include that an investigation has been initiated, actions taken to prevent reoccurrence, findings of the investigation and the final determination based on those findings, to the extent allowed under state and federal law, the actions taken with respect to the person who committed the behavior to remedy behavior and, when applicable, a citation to the law prohibiting release and an explanation of how that law applies to the current situation.
+(i) The information provided to the persons directly targeted by an act and the person who committed the act must include notice that an investigation has been initiated, notice when an investigation has been completed, findings of the investigation and the final determination based on those findings, actions taken to remedy a person’s behavior and prevent reoccurrence, and, when applicable, the legal citation to any law prohibiting the disclosure of any of the information described in this subparagraph and an explanation of how that law applies to the current situation.

-(ii) The information provided to students in the school community likely to be impacted by the incident must include that an investigation has been initiated and actions taken to prevent reoccurrence.
+(ii) The information provided to the community of students as a whole who are likely to be impacted by the act must include notice that an investigation has been initiated and actions taken to prevent reoccurrence.

-(F) Direct administrators and school personnel to consider whether the behavior also implicates other civil rights laws and, if so, to respond accordingly.
-The nature of the conduct must determine the process used, the rights and protections available to persons impacted, and the right to appeal to the Oregon Department of Education or the United States Department of Education Office of Civil Rights; and
+(F) Direct the education provider to consider whether the act implicates other civil rights laws and, if so, to respond accordingly.
+The nature of the conduct must determine:

+(i) The process used to respond to the act;

+(ii) The rights and protections available to the person impacted by the act; and

+(iii) The right to appeal to the Oregon Department of Education or the United States Department of Education.

-(G) Require administrators to develop and implement instructional materials to make this policy and related practices including reporting procedures, educational processes, and possible consequences known to all school employees and students.
+(G) Require the education provider to develop and implement instructional materials to make this policy and related practices, including reporting procedures, educational processes and possible consequences, known to all school employees and students of the education provider.

 Statutory/Other Authority: ORS 326.051 & ORS 659.850 Statutes/Other Implemented: ORS 659.850